 In a world where the average person is living a longer (if not necessarily healthier) life, Alzheimer's disease has become a hot-button health topic.
 The search for a way to prevent, cure or effectively treat the disease that affects over five million Americans and their families has also ramped up in recent years.

-At this week's Alzheimer's Association International Conference in Copenhagen, Denmark, the results of several important Alzheimer's studies were presented.
+At the 2014 Alzheimer's Association International Conference in Copenhagen, Denmark, the results of several important Alzheimer's studies were presented.
 Here are some of the key findings about one of the most most fear-inducing ailments of the modern age: